Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Overview of Kwame for Science

 \subsection{Data Collection and Preprocessing}

 Given that our goal was for Kwame to provide answers based on the Integrated Science subject of the WASSCE exam, our training data and knowledge source had to cover the topics in the WASSCE Integrated Science curriculum.
 We sought to use one of the approved textbooks in Ghana.
 Unfortunately, their copyrights did not permit such use and the publishers were unwilling to partner with us.
 Consequently, we searched for free and open-source books and datasets that fulfilled our needs.
-We came across a middle school science dataset — Textbook Questions Answering (TQA) \cite{kembhavi2017} which was curated from the free and open-source textbook, CK-12.
+We came across a U.S. middle school science dataset — Textbook Questions Answering (TQA) \cite{kembhavi2017} which was curated from the free and open-source textbook, CK-12.
 Our exploration of the dataset revealed that though it covered several of the WASSCE Integrated Science topics, it lacked others, particularly those topics that were contextual such as agricultural science.
 Consequently, we additionally used a dataset based on Simple Wikipedia to cover those gaps.
-We used Simple Wikipedia since its explanations were simple and better suited for middle school and high school students compared to regular Wikipedia.
+We used Simple Wikipedia since its explanations use basic words and shorter sentences, and hence, better suited for middle school and high school students compared to regular Wikipedia \cite{SimpleWikipedia}.
 We parsed the JSON files of the dataset into paragraphs as originally in the dataset.
 We also extracted figures that were referenced in the paragraphs so they could be returned to students along with the answers.
 We then split the paragraphs into groups of 3 sentences — passages — using the library sentence-splitter \footnote{\url{https://pypi.org/project/sentence-splitter/}} resulting in 527K passages.
-We computed embeddings of the passages using SBERT and indexed them in ElasticSearch to enable fast retrieval and run time.
+We computed embeddings of the passages using SBERT and indexed them in ElasticSearch because it is open source and scalable to enable fast retrieval and runtime.
 These constituted the answers returned in response to questions.